Conservation-restoration of the H.L. Hunley: Submersion

-After the Hunley was recovered it was placed in a 75000 USgal tank.
+After the Hunley was recovered it was placed in a 75000 USgal tank, consisting of water and a solution of sodium hydroxide.
 This was to protect the Hunley from the deterioration properties of oxygen.
 If it was left out in the open air, it would immediately begin to rust and deteriorate rapidly.
-By placing the Hunley in the tank, consisting of water and a solution of sodium hydroxide, conservators had bought some time to formulate a conservation plan.
+By placing the Hunley in the tank, conservators had bought some time to formulate a conservation plan.
 "During treatment, the Hunley will be constantly monitored and once the chemical bath is saturated with the salts it has leached from the submarine, it will be drained from the tank, neutralized, and replaced with a fresh solution.
 This process, which is estimated to take approximately 5-7 years, will be repeated until the level of salt in the iron is low enough to allow the Hunley to be rescued from its delicate and dangerous state."